Bhoomikagithu/Travel_AI_Agent/README.md

 View your itinerary along with an interactive OpenStreetMap, adjust preferences if needed, and add budget and language filters.

 - Step 5: Export & Sync
-Download your itinerary as a PDF or export a calendar .ics file for easy syncing with Google Calendar, Apple Calendar, or others.
+Download your itinerary as a PDF

 - Step 6: Session History
 Your recent trips are saved in the current session for easy review or re-generation without losing progress.